Programs · v2 post-CEO conversation

 Combined program budget

-$300K/year across three programs.
+$360K/year across four programs.

 ProgramAnnualOutput target